 We wrestled with how best to experience the Croatian capital of Zagreb.
-The Airbnb apartment was booked, but besides Mirogoj Cemetery, the Cafes, wide avenues and grand buildings, our Wish List was sketchy.
+The Airbnb apartment was booked, but besides Mirogoj Cemetery, the Cafes, wide avenues and grand buildings, our wish list was sketchy.
 After reading Andrea’s Zagreb Honestly blog, everything just fell into place.
 We would do a self guided free walking tour.
 Zagreb came to life for us!

 The Art Pavilion – One of Zagreb’s Grand Buildings.